-Faculty of Humanities Department of History GCSE: OCR History A: Explaining the Modern World J410 Contact Teacher: Mr M Hawkins Exam Board: OCR
+Faculty of Humanities Department of History

+GCSE: OCR History A: Explaining the Modern World (J410)

+Contact Teacher: Mrs L Smith Awarding Body: OCR

-This is a new course that has been designed to help pupils to explain and understand the world around us today.
+This course has been designed to help pupils to explain and understand the world around us today.
 Pupils will study a wide range of content options and consider key themes which demonstrate the relevance of the past in understanding the present.

-The new course allows them to study history from three eras: Medieval (500-1450), Early Modern (1450-1750) and Modern (1700-present) and on three timescales: short (depth study), medium (period study) and long (thematic study) and in three geographical contexts: a locality (the historic environment), British and European and/or wider world settings.
+The course allows them to study history from three eras: Medieval (500-1450), Early Modern (1450-1750) and Modern (1700-present) and on three timescales: short (depth study), medium (period study) and long (thematic study) and in three geographical contexts: a locality (the historic environment), British and European and/or wider world settings.